Eric Corriel Studios

 Digital drawing of the Spanish landscape

-This illustration was then printed out as color separations and, via the silkscreening processes, transformed into a print on vellum for the Al Andaluz exhibit at the Musée des Beaux Arts, Dunkerque, France.
+The vector-based illustration was then silkscreened on vellum for the Al Andaluz exhibit at the Musée des Beaux Arts, Dunkerque, France.

 Photograph of three artworks, encased in transparent plexiglass, hanging from the ceiling against a white wall.
 Each artwork contains an element of a triptych, which taken together form a golden/yellow-ish abstract landscape with one tree on each side.
 The hanging artworks cast a complex array of shadows onto the wall behind.